Ph.D, University of Texas at Austin, 1973

-Representative Recent Publications
+Recent Methodological Publications

 Bakeman, R., & Quera, V. (2012).
 Behavioral observation.
 In H. Cooper (Ed.-in-Chief), P. Camic, D. Long, A. Panter, D. Rindskopf, & K. J. Sher (Assoc.
 Eds.), APA handbooks in psychology: Vol. 1.
 APA handbook of research methods in psychology: Psychological research: Foundations, planning, methods, and psychometrics.
 Washington, DC: American Psychological Association.
 (2 nd ed. expected in 2022)

 Bakeman, R., & Quera, V. (2011).
 Sequential analysis and observational methods for the behavioral sciences.
 Cambridge, UK: Cambridge University Press.

 Bakeman, R., Quera, V., & Gnisci A. (2009).
 Observer agreement for timed-event sequential data: A comparison of time-based and event-based algorithms.
-Behavior Research Methods, 41, 137–147. doi:10.3758/BRM.41.1.137
+Behavior Research Methods, 41, 137–147. https://doi.org/10.3758/BRM.41.1.137

 Bakeman, R. (2006).
 The practical importance of findings.
 In K. McCartney, M. R. Burchinal, & K. L. Bub (Eds.), Best Practices in Quantitative Methods for Developmentalists (pp. 127–145).
 Monographs of the Society for Research in Child Development, 71(3, Serial No. 285).

 Bakeman, R. (2005).
 Recommended Effect Size Statistics for Repeated Measures Designs.
 Behavior Research Methods, Instruments, and Computers, 37, 379–384. https://doi.org/10.3758/bf03192707

-Goodman, S. H., Bakeman, R., McCallum, M., Rouse, M. H., & Thompson, S. F. (in press).
-Extending models of sensitive parenting of infants to women at risk for perinatal depression.
+Goodman, S. H., Bakeman, R., & Milgramm, A. (2021).
+Continuity and stability of parenting of infants by women at risk for perinatal depression.
 Parenting: Science and Practice. https://doi.org/10.1080/15295192.2021.1877991

 Hirsh-Pasek, K., Adamson, L. B., Bakeman, R., Owen, M. T., Golinkoff, R. M., Pace, A., Yust, P. K. S., & Suma, K. (2015).
 The contribution of early communication quality to low-income children’s language success.
 Psychological Science.
-26, 1071–1083. https://doi.org/10.1177/0956797615581493
+26(7), 1071–1083. https://doi.org/10.1177/0956797615581493